z3bg/iris/README.md

 Importing content from existing sources helps overcome the network effect.
 It solves the chicken and egg problem, making Iris a useful medium even with no initial user base.

 ## Tech stack
-Iris messages and contacts are stored and indexed on the distributed database [GUN](https://gun.eco).
+Iris messages and contacts are stored and indexed on [GUN](https://gun.eco).
 [IPFS](https://ipfs.io) is used to store file attachments and message backups.
+Both are decentralised networks that run in the browser.

 The [browser application](https://github.com/irislib/iris-angular) runs on AngularJS.
 [Iris-lib](https://github.com/irislib/iris-lib) is written in javascript for the browser and Node.js.